-Put simply, SIEM is a security solution that helps organizations recognize potential security threats and vulnerabilities before they have a chance to disrupt business operations.
-It surfaces user behavior anomalies and uses artificial intelligence to automate many of the manual processes associated with threat detection and incident response.
+Security information and event management, or SIEM, is a security solution that helps organizations recognize and address potential security threats and vulnerabilities before they have a chance to disrupt business operations.
+SIEM systems help enterprise security teams detect user behavior anomalies and use artificial intelligence (AI) to automate many of the manual processes associated with threat detection and incident response.

 At the most basic level, all SIEM solutions perform some level of data aggregation, consolidation and sorting functions in order to identify threats and adhere to data compliance requirements.
 While some solutions vary in capability, most offer the same core set of functionality:

 SIEM ingests event data from a wide range of sources across an organization’s entire IT infrastructure, including on-premises and cloud environments.
 Event log data from users, endpoints, applications, data sources, cloud workloads, and networks—as well data from security hardware and software such as firewalls or antivirus software—is collected, correlated and analyzed in real-time.

 Some SIEM solutions also integrate with third-party threat intelligence feeds in order to correlate their internal security data against previously recognized threat signatures and profiles.
 Integration with real-time threat feeds enable teams to block or detect new types of attack signatures.